xiaohai0520/Algorithm/huahua/readme.md

 #### 301. Remove Invalid Parentheses
 1.Force.
 We can find all possible to use filter to choose the valid ones.
 2.dfs.
 Count the left more and right more first. and use dfs to try from head to tail.

+### List4  Generate Parentheses
+#### 37. Sudoku Solver
+check three conditions and use the dfs to sovle check one by one.